 Once in the program, you will be put on a protocol using Librium or Ativan for four to five days (longer if needed).
 “People who are older, heavier drinkers and still have healthy livers are usually given Librium,” explained Jacob Strachan, RN, Charge Nurse at The Palm Beach Institute.
 “If the patient has an unhealthy liver, or is younger, they are more likely to be given an Ativan detox protocol”.

-The length of the time you are in “detox treatment” and taking medications will depend on your symptoms.
+The length of time you are in “detox treatment” and taking medications will depend on your symptoms.
 Patients are usually offered Librium for four days.
 The first two days they are given 50 mg every eight hours if needed.
-The third day it is lowered to 25 mg every eight hours and on the fourth day, they are given 10 mg every eight hours for a total of 30 mg.
+On the third day, it is lowered to 25 mg every eight hours and on the fourth day, they are given 10 mg every eight hours for a total of 30 mg.

 The patient will be asked questions regarding their cravings, pain levels, sleep, and appetite.
 Once the medical protocol has been completed, patients will continue to need to be aware of their symptoms due to the fact that seizure activity peaks at 10 days to two weeks after stopping alcohol and drug use.
 If a patient has any history of seizure for any reason, they are usually put on a medication called “Keppra” for five days which will lower the likelihood of a seizure.